 If you are about to embark on a wild journey through the clouds, where cramped seats, crying babies, and mediocre airplane food await you – fear not.

-We’ve got the ultimate list to help you conquer the challenges of long-haul flights.
+We’ve got the ultimate list of essentials to help you conquer the challenges of long-haul flights.

 You will get bored in-flight.
 Trust me.